ferdouszislam/php-clean-code/README.md

 ```

-### 3.6 Specify function arguments variable types and/or return type.
+### 3.6 Specify function arguments variable types and/or return type. (when not defining generic functions that are intended to be type independent)

 **bad:**
 ```php